 For the Core Skill of Problem Solving at SCQF level 6, the skill is 'Critical Thinking', 'Planning and Organising' and 'Reviewing and Evaluating'.
-Thinking, analytical and critical skills could be developed by posing questions at appropriate points in the delivery, enabling discussion and promoting the need for learners to take responsibility for learning by encouraging the development of research skills via internet or using political journals and text books.
+Thinking, analytical and critical skills could be developed by posing questions at appropriate points in the delivery, enabling discussion and promoting the need for learners to take responsibility for learning by encouraging the development of research skills via the internet or using text books.
 These skills are also developed through the discussion of the research.
-The research task for this unit requires that a complex issue is identified; research is undertaken, and the findings are presented, either in the form of a written report or through the use of one of a number of other methods deemed appropriate to meet the evidence requirements.
-This task fits well with the development of this Core Skill.
+The research task for this unit requires that a complex issue is identified (in the aim, background and hypotheses sections), plans drawn up considering all variables to develop and implement an appropriate strategy (methodology section), carry out task including providing materials, critically evaluate the strategy used and make recommendations about future research (Discussion and Conclusion section).
+This task fits well with development of this Core Skill.